 This sequence is designed to introduce students to the mathematical content of the theory of contingencies.
-The sequence includes some material from the new Examinations 3 and 4 of the Society of Actuaries and the Casualty Actuarial Society.
+The sequence includes some material from several new Examinations of the Society of Actuaries and the Casualty Actuarial Society.
 The sequence is required for the undergraduate major in actuarial science.